iUseYahoo/Discord-Self-Bot-V2/README.md

 ### Discord Self Bot V2
+- Installing SQL DB Browser is not needed unless you want to read the messages in the database.
+You can read messages from the console itself.
 - Added Database that the V1 didn't have.
 - Download [SQL DB Browser x64 Windows](https://download.sqlitebrowser.org/DB.Browser.for.SQLite-3.12.2-win64.msi)
 - Download [SQL DB Browser x32 Windows](https://download.sqlitebrowser.org/DB.Browser.for.SQLite-3.12.2-win32.msi)